gitkraken/git-integration-for-jira-self-managed-docs/git-integration-for-jira-self-managed/scriptrunner-javadoc-git-rest-integration-IntegrationRequest-gij-self-managed.md

 ## getRequireUserPat()
-Returns value of Require User PAT property.
+Returns the value of the Require User PAT property.